 Bagels are the perfect hangover food :).
 I don’t drink wine often, especially red, because it really hits me the next morning for whatever reason.
 But it was tough to turn down the red wine on Valentine’s Day!
-We had a bottle in our apartment and drank it along with the Turkish food that we had delivered (yes, I realize that I’m insanely lucky to be able to get vegan Turkish delivery).
+We had a bottle in our apartment and drank it along with eating the Turkish food that we had delivered (yes, I realize that I’m insanely lucky to be able to get vegan Turkish delivery).
 A pretty low-key and fun Valentine’s Day for us.
 I hope that you had a nice one too!

 I’m feeling really happy today because I am finally sensing the end of probably the most brutal winter (weather-wise) that I’ve endured.
 Mind you, I spent a majority of them in Seattle, where things are pretty mild.
 But, still.
 Baltimore does get a real winter each year, but we have never had this many separate snow events or days of sub-freezing temperatures since I moved here.
 Training for a marathon has been pretty brutal in these conditions, but my bike ride to and from work is probably the worse part.
 But hey, it’s what I signed up for.